 Personal installment loans even have the potential to boost your credit score.
 As you keep up with your monthly installments and reduce the amount of debt you owe, you are improving your debt-to-income ratio as well as your payment history.
 These are two important factors that contribute to your overall credit score.
 After you have paid off your personal loan, you may see that your credit score has increased by several points or more the next time your pull a credit report!

-Other types of funding you may come across in your search for a debt consolidation loan are payday loans, title loans, or title pawns.
+Other types of funding you may come across in your search for a debt consolidation loan are online payday loans, title loans, or title pawns.
 All of these types of financing typically come with lower loan amounts, high-interest rates, and brief repayment terms.
 Unless you can pay back your debt consolidation expenses in a few weeks or less, these options may not be the best choice for you.

 When cleaning up your debt, you may be considering either debt consolidation or debt settlement.
 As discussed, debt consolidation involves refinancing your debt into one manageable monthly payment.
 If your situation is more serious, you may look into Debt settlement.